 Apply before your current EAD expires.
 USCIS recommends you apply up to 120 days before your OPT expiration.
 You can continue to work for up to 180 days while the application is pending.

-Call or email the International Student Services Office for an appointment.
-972-721-5059.
+Call or email the International Student Services Office for an appointment to submit you application, 972-721-5059.
+During the appointment you will be issued a new I-20 showing the requested dates of OPT extension.
 Bring the following items to the appointment.

 • Completed Form I-765